 - Type of assessment

-The part-examinations/assignments must be individually approved.
-The final grade is based on an overall assessment.
+The grade will be based on an overall assessment.

 - All aids allowed

 - Censorship form

 - No external censorship